opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/SMA-OpCon-Configuration-Utility.md

 The Profiles section at the bottom of the screen is used for saving all of your custom information across all five tabs for the database environment.
 It is important to save your profile because upgrades in the future from SMA Technologies will overwrite all of your scripting variables command files.
-[SMA Technologies]{.GeneralCompanyName} will be overwriting these files because we often need to change commands within the files themselves.
+SMA Technologies will be overwriting these files because we often need to change commands within the files themselves.
 When you save a Profile, you can simply apply that profile to the scripts and all your custom settings are applied.